 When do French bulldog ears stand up: what to expect?

-Firstly, if you are looking at very young Frenchie puppies, you will probably see that their ears are down or floppy.
+Firstly, if you are looking at very young Frenchie puppies, you will probably see that their ears are down.
 That’s how they are born, but in most cases, they will be standing up by the time you take them home from the breeder.